 8. La Parguera

-La Parguera is a village located in the town of Lajas in southwestern Puerto Rico.
+La Parguera is a little village located in the town of Lajas in southwestern Puerto Rico and it’s another great place to see turtles.

-One of the best places to see the sea turtles in this village is at the La Parguera Nature Reserve where you’ll find a well-developed and extensive coral reef.
+One of the best places to see the sea turtles here is at the La Parguera Nature Reserve where you’ll find a well-developed and extensive coral reef.

-The best way to see the sea turtles in La Parguera is by renting a water bike
+The best way to see the sea turtles in La Parguera is by renting a water bike.
+This way you can get out onto the water and see the turtles in action.

 This super fun activity allows you to navigate through the beautiful mangroves and pass by lots of wonderful marine life including manatees, sea turtles and iguanas too.